POSEIDONE – Promotion of green and blue infrastructures dedicated to a new environment

 Project activities

-In the framework of the project, populations of selected species and habitats in the North Adriatic region are being monitored, which will give insights into their conservation statuses in the cross-border area.
-The project will provide training for students from Slovenian and Italian universities to acquire knowledge on innovative technologies for monitoring marine biodiversity.
+In the framework of the project, populations of selected species and habitats in the North Adriatic region were monitored, which gave insights into their conservation status in the cross-border area.
+The project provided training for students from Slovenian and Italian universities in a ressearch vessel Goletta verde, in order to acquire knowledge about the innovative technologies for monitoring marine biodiversity.

-In order to move towards more sustainable tourism, monitoring of anchored vessels in the park will be carried out and methodologies for evaluating touristic pressures applied, which will allow planning activities in a sustainable way.
-Since landscape park Strunjan is the longest stretch of natural coastline in the gulf of Trieste and one of the most visited areas on the Slovenian coast, visitor counters will be installed at important hotspots in order to quantify the pressures.
-An evaluation of main threats to the marine environment will be produced in cooperation with other protected areas in the project region.
+In order to move towards more sustainable tourism, monitoring of anchored vessels in the park was carried out and methodologies for evaluating touristic pressures applied.
+Since landscape park Strunjan is the longest stretch of natural coastline in the gulf of Trieste and one of the most visited areas on the Slovenian coast, visitor counters were installed at important hotspots in order to quantify the touristic pressures.
+An evaluation of main threats to the marine environment was produced in cooperation with other protected areas and research institutions in the project region.
+Workshops for children were organised and various clean-up actions with the cooperation of the local NGO-s.

-A bigger investment in the area of the park will be the renovation of the dry stone house called “kažeta“, which is a characteristic element of the cultural heritage.
-These stone houses, together with other dry-walled buildings and their surroundings, constitute green infrastructure, playing an important role of providing habitat for many species of flora and fauna, and contributing to the preservation of biodiversity.
-In cooperation with the Slovenian Chamber of Agriculture and the Koper Scientific Research Centre, activities will be developed to promote the cultivation of indigenous crops and sustainable agriculture, relating to agricultural practices in the park.
+A bigger investment in the area of the park was the renovation of the dry stone house called “kažeta“, which is a characteristic element of the cultural heritage.
+These stone houses, together with other dry-walled buildings and their surroundings, present green infrastructure, playing an important role of providing habitat for many species of flora and fauna, and contributing to the preservation of biodiversity.
+During the project, a public workships about the maintainence of such structures was carried out.
+In cooperation with the Slovenian Chamber of Agriculture and the Koper Scientific Research Centre, several activites were implemented and guidelines to promote sustainable agriculture and conservation of indigenous varieties in protected areas were developed.

 More about the project activities: